-This year’s figures aren’t in yet but, statistically speaking, women seem to send in their returns on time more often than men; 18 to 20 year olds of either sex are the very worst with nearly 11% of them sending in their returns late in recent years, while those over 65 seem to be statistically the most reliable of all, with only 1½% of them having filed tax returns late (based on 2014).
+Statistically speaking, women seem to send in their returns on time more often than men; 18 to 20 year olds of either sex are the very worst with around 11% of them sending in their returns late in recent years, while those over 65 seem to be statistically the most reliable of all, with only around 1½% of them having filed tax returns late.
 We’ll have to wait and see how it panned out this year when the figures are in.

 Taxfile are here for you if you need to get your tax return sorted out whether you’re on time or not – but the earlier the better if you’re to minimise any penalty from HMRC.
 We are professional accountants and tax advisors, are based in South London, and will help to get your tax affairs in order with minimal fuss.
 We will ensure that all your figures are correct so that you pay only the right amount of tax – no more, and no less.
 For professional tax help contact us or book an appointment on-line.

 You’re running out of time to submit your tax return and have just HOURS left!
 We are here to help you fill in and submit your self assessment tax returns to HMRC on Saturday 31st (by appointment only, 9-1pm) so come and see us quickly or you may miss the HMRC deadline.
 If you do miss it, you’ll get an automatic fine of £100 minimum – and it could get significantly worse (up to £1,600) if you continue to delay.